healthysustainablecities/global-indicators/readme.md

 # global-indicators

-An open-source tool for estimation of pedestrian accessibility indicators for cities worldwide using open data, such as OpenStreetMap (OSM), the Global Human Settlement Layer (GHSL), and GTFS feeds (where available).
+An open-source tool for estimation of spatial indicators for healthy, sustainable cities worldwide using open data such as OpenStreetMap, the Global Human Settlement Layer (GHSL), and GTFS feeds (where available).

 This Python-based tool presents a generalized method to measure pedestrian accessibility indicators within- and between-city at both city scale and high-resolution grid level.
 The methodology and the open data approach developed in this research can be expanded to many cities worldwide to support local policy making towards healthy and sustainable living environments.